VidunderGunder/storyless/README.md

 That's it – now go nuts 🥜🐿️

-_And don't worry, it is automatically removed from your production bundle._
+_And don't worry, Storyless is automatically removed from your production bundle._

 ## 🚀 Getting Started (for Contributors)